dimi-fn/Various-Data-Science-Scripts/Databases/SQL/README.md

 # ER Diagrams

-* Entity: an object we want to model and store information about
+* `Entity`: an object we want to model and store information about
-    * An `entity` becomes a *table*, and the entity `attibutes` comprise the *columns* of that table.
+    * An `entity` becomes a *table*, and the entity `attibutes` comprise the *columns* of that table (the attributes are the properties of an entity).
 In this way, the `database schema` can be designed and created.
 * Relationships: 1:1, 1:M, M:1, M:M

 -------